 Make sure that the network settings of the computer are correct.
-Wired and wirelessly connected computers must use network (IP) addresses on the same network as the router.
+Wired computers and computers that are connected over WiFi must use network IP addresses on the same network as the router.
 The simplest way to do this is to configure each computer to obtain an IP address automatically using DHCP.

-Some cable modem service providers require you to use the MAC address of the computer initially registered on the account.
+Some service providers require you to use the MAC address of the computer initially registered on the account.
 You can view the MAC address on the Attached Devices page.